mendix/docs/content/en/docs/appstore/use-content/modules/genai/pg-vector-knowledge-base/_index.md

 #### 4.2.2 (Re)populate Operations {#repopulate-operations-technical}

-Operations that support the (re)creation and population of a knowledge base.
+These operations support the (re)creation and population of a knowledge base.

 ##### 4.2.2.1 (Re)populate Knowledge Base {#repopulate-knowledge-base-technical}